IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 The following section lists the EzNoSQL Application Programming Interfaces (APIs) available to the application architect.
 The APIs are classified in four tiers:
 1. *Data Management* - APIs to create, destroy, disable, and report on the EzNoSQL databases and associated indexes.
 2. *Connection Management* - APIs to establish a connection to the EzNoSQL database, or disconnect the connection when access is no longer required.
-3. *Document Management* - APIs to write, delete, update, read, commit, and backout documents in the EzNoSQL databases.
+3. *Document Management* - APIs to write, delete, update, read, commit, and abort documents in the EzNoSQL databases.
 4. *Document Retrieval* - APIs to position within the database and sequentially browse the documents via associated indexes.

 ![image](https://media.github.ibm.com/user/329101/files/c6a48580-fc8a-11ec-8cad-87c06a2ba221)